Modeling Missing at Random Neuropsychological Test Scores Using a Mixture of Binomial Product Experts: Cluster Analysis

-Thus, for sufficiently large $M$, the two procedures are equivalent because higher $M$ results in more imputations, which reduces the Monte Carlo error that arises from the variability of the imputation.
-However, since there is an explicit form for the probability $\hat{\pi}_{k,r}(\bX,\bY)$, there is no need to do multiple imputation.
+For observation $i$ and every $k\in[K]$, we compute $\hat{\pi}_{k,\bR_i}(\bX_i, \bY_{i,\bR_i})$.
+This quantity can be interpreted as the estimated probability of arising from component $k$ given the data $\bX_i$ and $\bY_{i,\bR_i}$.
+When there are missing outcome variables, we compute these probabilities explicitly and use them to perform clustering.
 We summarize our overall proposed methodology in Figure \ref{fig:flowchart}.
 From the observed data, we run Algorithm \ref{alg:marEM} (which comprises Algorithms \ref{alg:latentEM} and \ref{alg:MI}) to obtain a point estimate.
 We use the point estimate and the observed data in the Algorithm \ref{alg:bootstrap} to construct confidence intervals using the bootstrap.
 Cluster assignments can also be obtained using the point estimates.

-\begin{remark} We use the notation $\hat{\pi}$ to emphasize that these probabilities are based on an \textit{estimated model from a sample}.
-We estimate these probabilities by plugging our estimators into our statistical model and solving for the desired probabilities with Bayes' rule.
-In theory, there exist oracle probabilities $\pi_k(\bX,\bY) := P(Z=k | \bX, \bY)$ and $\pi_{k,r}(\bX,\bY_r) := P(Z=k | \bX, \bY_r)$ based on the population.
-One can analyze clustering based on these population quantities, but in practice, we do not have access to these functions because they are parameterized by the true population parameters.
-Instead, we use $\hat{\pi}_k(\bX,\bY)$ and $\hat{\pi}_{k,r}(\bX, \bY_r)$ as approximations to the population quantities.
-More theoretical analysis can be performed to compare the clustering of our sample to a population clustering, but this is out of the scope of this paper. \end{remark}